Are you able to sell a house with a tax lien In Oregon

 Timeline for Selling: Delays and Potential Complications

-Selling a home with a tax lien can take more time and become complicated.
+Selling a home with a tax lien can take longer and become complicated.
 Knowing what could happen can help you plan better for selling your house.

-• Delays: Selling a home with a lien might take extra time to fix the lien or talk with buyers worried about it.
+• Delays: Selling a home with a lien might take extra time to fix or talk with buyers worried about it.

 • Complications: A lien adds complexity to the sale, so working with professionals can help clear up any legal or money issues.